Alvaschein

-Alvaschein (Romansh: Alvaschagn) is a former municipality in the district of Albula in the canton of Graubünden in Switzerland.
+Alvaschein (Romansh: Alvaschagn) is a village and former municipality in the district of Albula in the canton of Graubünden in Switzerland.
 On 1 January 2015 the former municipalities of Alvaschein, Mon, Stierva, Tiefencastel, Alvaneu, Brienz/Brinzauls and Surava merged to form the new municipality of Albula/Alvra.

 Coat of arms

 Description: divided between black and silver (white); a broken silver key on the black ground, and a black carpenter's axe on the silver ground.
 The key and axe are references to the church patrons: St. Peter in Mistail and St. Joseph in Alvaschein.

 Geography

 Before the merger, Alvaschein had a total area of 4.1 km2.
 Of this area, 31.3% is used for agricultural purposes, while 58.1% is forested.
 Of the rest of the land, 7.4% is settled (buildings or roads) and the remainder (3.2%) is non-productive (rivers, glaciers or mountains).

 The municipality is located in the Alvaschein sub-district of the Albula District.
 It is located along the route to the Julier and Albula Passes on a terrace which is north-east of the Albula river and the Stausee Solis reservoir.